enterprisemodules/connect/doc/nutshell.md

 A qualified name including two scopes, namely `scope1::` and `scope2::`

 Puppet automatic parameter binding, maps directly to this use of scope.
-If you are using `hiera(...)` calls to lookup values, you have to make sure, you use the same colon system.
-This will cause problems:
+If you are using `hiera(...)` calls to lookup values, you have to make sure, you use the same double colon system.

+If you use something else, you might run into trouble.
+This, for example, will cause problems:

 ```
 scope:faulty_variable_name = 10 # Using a single colon